FAQ

 Whoever is on the visit schedule for that facility — and you can ask the front desk for the name any time.

-Will my loved one's existing PCP still be involved?
+Will my loved one's existing family doctor still be involved?

-When someone moves into a skilled nursing or LTC facility, the facility's attending provider becomes their day-to-day doctor for facility care.
-Your loved one's outside PCP can stay involved as a consultant for chronic conditions if you'd like — just tell us, and we'll keep them in the loop with notes after each visit.
+When your mom or dad moves into a nursing home or rehab, the doctor who visits the facility becomes their main doctor for day-to-day care.
+Their old family doctor can still stay in the loop as a consultant for chronic conditions — just tell us, and we'll send notes after each visit.

 What if we don't like the doctor — can we ask for a different one?